Cynic1254/Block-B-blog/page/index.markdown

     return commands;
 }
 ```
-This class takes in a list of strings for it's constructor and simply outputs them whenever getCompileCommands is called.
+This class takes in a list of strings for its constructor and simply outputs them whenever getCompileCommands is called.

 ### Running Clang
 in our main function we simply pass an instance of the optionsParser to the tool: